giantswarm/docs/src/content/app-platform/overview/index.md

 you to browse, install and manage the configurations of apps (such as Prometheus) from a single place; the management cluster.

-Using this platform we will provide a collection of curated _Apps_.
+Using this platform we provide a collection of curated _Apps_.
 These _Apps_ are grouped into _App Catalogs_, which are browsable through our web interface.

 In short: the _Giant Swarm App Platform_ refers to the whole feature, and an _App Catalog_ is a collection of _Apps_.

-We provide two _App Catalogs_.
+We provide two _App Catalogs_, the Giant Swarm Catalog and the Giant Swarm Playground.
 You will be able to set up your own additional catalog(s) to provide for any needs you have at the enterprise level.

 ### What makes up the Giant Swarm App Platform